makinarocks/runway-tutorial/tutorial/auto_mpg_regression/README_en.md

     #Mean Squared error on the testing set
     mse = mean_squared_error(valid_pred, y_valid)

-    runway.log_metric("mse", mse)
     #Print evaluate model score
-    print('Mean Squared Error: {}'.format(mse))
+    print("Mean Squared Error: {}".format(mse))
     ```

 ### Upload Model

-> 📘 You can find detailed instructions on how to save the model in the [Upload Model](https://docs.mrxrunway.ai/v0.13.1-Eng/docs/upload-model).
+> 📘 You can find detailed instructions on how to save the model in the [Upload Model](https://docs.live.mrxrunway.ai/en/Guide/ml_development/dev_instances/%EB%AA%A8%EB%8D%B8_%EC%97%85%EB%A1%9C%EB%93%9C/).

-1. Use the "save model" option from the Runway code snippet to save the model.
+1. Use the `save model` option from the Runway code snippet to save the model.
 2. Create a sample input data for the generated code.
     ```python
     import runway

+    runway.start_run()
+    runway.log_metric("mse", mse)

     input_sample = X_train.sample(1)